Skip links

 As a first step, it was decided to organise roundtable discussions with specific incubators to move forward the discussions on collaboration.

-Participants’ feedback emphasized the thought-provoking nature of the sessions and the relevance of real-life examples shared by the guide, which many expressed resonated with their own circumstances and experiences.
+Participants’ feedback emphasised the thought-provoking nature of the sessions and the relevance of real-life examples shared by the guide, which many expressed resonated with their own circumstances and experiences.
 These insights have been instrumental in guiding them to evaluate their existing systems, processes, and performance.

 But, how can donors and incubators ease this dilemma?

-Based on our experience guiding these incubators, here are some takeaways for donors, incubators & ESO networks
+Based on our experience guiding these incubators, here are some takeaways for donors, incubators & ESO networks:

-3. Financial sustainability is a challenge but diversification is an opportunity
+3. Financial Sustainability is a Challenge, but Diversification is an Opportunity.

 All incubators should try everything possible to get towards financial sustainability.
 No doubts.
 However, even established incubators rely on grants.
 Hence, diversification of donor types and revenue types is critical and needs to be attempted.
 This needs to be experimented by incubators while being patiently supported by donors.
 This white paper from Atal Innovation Mission, discusses the experiences of revenue diversification & financial sustainability from incubators in India.

 Building an ESO or incubator takes time and effort.
-Annual grants are great but with a strong commitment to renew for multiple cycles is what’s needed.
-My experiences with the Lemelson Foundation taught me how long term grant support can go beyond just funding an organisation, but to build an institution; transcending geographies, expanding the mission & deepening impact.
-At Villgro, with patient & generous funding from the Lemelson Foundation, we were able to scale up the incubator to newer geographies Villgro Africa & Villgro Philippines, build an investment fund, Menterra and play a significant role in building Pollinate Impact, the global network of incubators & accelerators.
+Annual grants are great, but with a strong commitment to renew for multiple cycles is what’s needed.
+My experiences with the Lemelson Foundation taught me how long-term grant support can go beyond just funding an organisation, but to build an institution; transcending geographies, expanding the mission & deepening impact.
+At Villgro, with patient & generous funding from the Lemelson Foundation, we were able to scale up the incubator to newer geographies Villgro Africa & Villgro Philippines, build an investment fund, Menterra, and play a significant role in building Pollinate Impact, the global Network of incubators & accelerators.

 Incubators and accelerators have a vital role to play in inspiring, immersing, incubating & investing in early stage impact entrepreneurs in the global south.